Stig Arild Slørdahl

 Background and activities

-Stig A. Slørdahl is CEO at The Central Norway Regional Health Authority and on leave from his position as professor at The Faculty of Medicine at the Norwegian University of Science and Technology.
+Stig A. Slørdahl is CEO at The Central Norway Regional Health Authority and on leave from his position as professor at Faculty of Medicine and Health Sciences at the Norwegian University of Science and Technology.

 Stig Arild Slørdahl (born 6 March 1959 in Kristiansund) was in the period October 2005 - June 2015 Dean at the Faculty of Medicine, Norwegian University of Science and Technology (NTNU) in Trondheim.